Identifying the lights position in photometric stereo under unknown lighting: Photometric stereo under unknown lighting

 \begin{proof} Any matrix pair $(A^{-T}\widetilde{N},AL)$, with $A\in\R^{3\times 3}$ nonsingular, satisfies~\eqref{eq:factilde}.
 Since the normal vectors $\bm{n}_k$ are normalized, the norm of the $k$th column of $\widetilde{N}$ equals the albedo $\rho_k$, while $\|\bell_t\|$ is proportional to the light intensity.
 This implies that the transformation matrix $A$ has to be orthogonal. \end{proof}

-The above Lemma says that the original orientation of the observed object cannot be determined without further information, which is reasonable since only the relative position between the object and the camera is fixed.
-This indetermination requires some care in the shape reconstruction, because there is the possibility of axes inversions in the computed solution, which would alter significantly the reconstructed shape of the object.
-This problem will be addressed in a subsequent version of this report.
+The above Lemma suggests that the original orientation of the observed object cannot be determined without further a priori information.
+This fact, known as \emph{bas-relief ambiguity} \cite{basrelief99}, should be expected, since only the relative position between the object and the camera can be deduced from a set of images.
+This indetermination imposes some care in the shape reconstruction, because there is the possibility of axes reflections in the computation of the solution, which would alter significantly the shape of the reconstructed object.
+We will treat this particular problem in the next section.

 In what follows, it is not restrictive to assume $\|\bell_t\|=1$, $t=1,\ldots,q$.
-First of all, we already noticed that there is an undetermined proportionality constant in the problem depending upon the unit of measure adopted for light intensity.
-Moreover, in the typical experimental setting the pictures are taken using a flashlight at a fixed distance from the object, which produces a constant light intensity across the observations.
-In particular situations the light intensity may vary, for example when the size of the object requires the use of the sun as a light source, taking pictures at different times of the day.
+Indeed, we already noticed that there is an undetermined proportionality constant in the problem, depending upon the unit of measure adopted for light intensity, and in the typical experimental setting the pictures are taken using a flashlight at a fixed distance from the object, which produces a constant light intensity across the observations.
+In particular situations the light intensity may vary, for example when the size of the observed object requires the use of the sun as a light source, taking pictures at different times of the day.
 In this case a light meter can be used to obtain an estimate of $\|\bell_t\|$.

 Let the ``compact'' singular value decomposition (SVD) \cite{gvl96} of the observations matrix be